As a new #Hack1000Miles year gets underway, let’s take a moment to celebrate some of the stand-out stories of 2024.

 “We really went for it, and spent lots of hours riding together.
 We became really good friends,” says Sadie.

 The livery yard banded together to support Sadie with both Kite and Peaches.
+Three months later, on New Year’s Eve, Kite came down with colic again.

 “The vets had told me he wouldn’t pull through it because of the scarring, so I had to have him put down.
+It was like we switched.
+Tessa has Kite and I have Peaches now.”

-It wasn’t smooth sailing, but the pair helped each other through their grief, and in April when the #Hack1000Miles challenge was re-launched, Sadie signed up.
+The pair helped each other through their grief, and in April when the #Hack1000Miles challenge was re-launched, Sadie signed up.

 ‘Our rides are never boring’